devnixs/ODataAngularResources/README.md

 # ODataAngularResources

-ODataAngularResources is a fork of the Angular's $resource that allows to make OData queries in a fluent way.
+ODataAngularResources is a fork of Angular's $resource that allows to make OData queries in a fluent way.
 It does everything Angular Resources does but add some features:

   - Fluent API